 - Current social security records of both you and your spouse

-In addition to records of income and and investments, your Chatham divorce attorney will also be better served having records of bills and outstanding debts.
+In addition to records of income and investments, your divorce attorney will also be better served having records of bills and outstanding debts.
 These documents include:

 - Mortgage or home equity loan statements